paper-code1/blockVecchia-prediction/README.md

 --distance_metric <metric> --num_threads <threads> --seed <seed>
 ```

 This script will run the prediction for various combinations of k (number of clusters) and m (block size) values, and move the output logs to the `log/prediction_2d` directory.

-### 3.2 How to reproduce the results in the paper

-Download the log data from [here](https://drive.google.com/drive/folders/1xV_5OrAZRdeOHerXth9nlYMDYZBqQQt7?usp=drive_link) (around 2.6 GB, including all the figures and source data and log files used in the paper).

-You can reproduce the results in the paper by reading the `./blockVecchia-TCH-24-075/README.md`, which clarifies the usage of the code and the data.

 ## Output